gep13/gep13/input/blog/using-a-wp7-to-automate-my-house.md

 An earlier Windows Mobile 6.5 version of this application went as far as to intercept incoming text messages with a known format from another phone to enable/disable the wireless antenna, but the Windows Phone 7 API does not expose the ability to intercept text messages (hopefully this will be available in later versions of the OS).

 There are a couple extensions that I would like to add to this application, such as finding out the current state of the wireless router, i.e. enabled/disabled, but as yet, I haven’t had time to get round to it.
-One day…
+One day...

 For a slightly shorter explanation of how all this works, have a look [here](http://www.tweetdeck.com/twitter/richardadalton/~PAHAI).